suffolklibraries/sljekyll/_recurrents/haverhill-open-space.md

 ---
 recurrent-title: 'Open space: drop in for mental health info and chats.
 All welcome.'
-recurrent-description: 'See the <a href="/health/open-space/haverhill/">latest Haverhill Open Space timetable</a>.'
+recurrent-description: 'See the <a href="/health/open-space/haverhill/">latest Haverhill Open Space timetable</a>.
+No session 3 May.'
 recurrent-day: Friday
 recurrent-times: 1230-1430
 recurrent-location: haverhill-library